 Whether it’s from building works, relentless burglar alarms, early hours deliveries, rowdy and anti-social behaviour in the streets at night or faulty air-conditioning plants, excess noise can cause high levels of stress and misery.

 The CGCA’s approach is to try to prevent problems from arising, for example, getting delivery hours written into planning permissions and operational hours into licenses.
 Agreements can be reached with those carrying out major developments to regulate the duration of excessively noisy demolition or construction works so that there is some respite even within the permitted hours.
-Do let us know if there is a persistent problem with noise which is affecting you.

 You need to call the council responsible for you where you live or where your business is, not the council responsible for the premises where the noise is coming from.
 We are making ongoing efforts to change this system, but it currently remains so.
 However, if you are getting nowhere, then please contact us by phone or via NoiseNuisance@CoventGarden.org.uk, as both councils will take complaints submitted by CGCA, wherever they are coming from.